smoliva/smoliva.blog/content/post/computer-chronicles-revisited-024-edward-feigenbaum.md

 + The [Coleco Adam](https://www.old-computers.com/museum/computer.asp?st=1&c=57) did not fare well on the market, lasting only two years before it was discontinued in 1985.
 + If Nolan Bushnell's "Pizza Time Theatre" featuring robots and arcade games sounds awfully familiar--yup, that's Chuck E. Cheese.
 Bushenll opened the first Pizza Time Theatre in San Jose in 1977 when he was still at Atari.
 Bushnell later bought back the rights to the concept from Warner Communications and proceeded to franchise Chuck E. Cheese.
 But a few months after this *Chronicles* episode aired, Bushnell was forced to file for Chapter 11 and sold the company to his former business partner.
 + As we learned in the [last post](https://smoliva.blog/post/computer-chronicles-revisited-023-steve-wozniak-adam-osborne-lore-harp-gene-amdahl/#adam-osborne-1939---2003), Lotus did not take too kindly to all those 1-2-3 clones.
 + During Stewart Cheifet's "Random Access" item on semiconductor sales, they actually displayed a graphic that said "ELEVEN BILLION DOLLARS."
-I made it the thumbnail for this post because that just made me laugh.
 + Again, I apologize for not doing my usual full-length recap of the episode.
 But it's difficult to recap what was basically just a long monologue by Edward Feigenbaum.
 He just kept talking in one long incredibly unbroken sentence moving from topic to topic so that no one had a chance to interrupt, it was really quite hypnotic...

 ## Support Me on Ko-fi